 The project involved building two standard four-foot modules designed to only join with one another, creating a single eight-foot scene.
 Although we each claimed ownership of each half, we actually collaborated working on each other's halves; really, the only things unique to our own modules was the overall design, and the construction of the scenery and structures.
 Together we both built the benchwork, hand-laid the track, did the wiring, and so forth.
 Their construction was based on the guidelines of the time, meaning they were quite heavy, fabricated from solid wood frames, half-inch plywood backdrops, etc. They were also designed to bolt together to form a single self-contained (large, very heavy) box for shipping.
 The modules still exist, and are now stored in the basement of a mutual friend, although realistically speaking I doubt I'll ever see them again.

-Recently I found two images scanned from slides I'd taken of Rick's half (there are no surviving photos of my half).
-The modules still exist, now stored in the basement of a mutual friend.
+Recently I found two images scanned from slides I'd taken of Rick's half.

 The setting was a rock crushing plant near Lambertville, New Jersey.
 We were both fascinated by the place, which had been abandoned for many years.
 Rick's scratchbuilt model of the crusher is quite accurate, although he adjusted it a bit to make it "functional" (rocks could be dumped in the upper part, and cars in the lower part could be filled with ballast).
 A few years later, I managed to sneak inside the real building for a look; not long afterward, it was torn down.